16 Spritz Cocktails: Recipes and Tips

 Foods that complement spritz vibes

-- Salty snacks: The bubbly nature of spitzed drinks pairs wonderfully with salty foods like olives, salted nuts, or a well-curated charcuterie board.
+- Salty snacks: The bubbly nature of spitzed drinks pairs wonderfully with salty foods like olives, crisps, salted nuts, or a well-curated charcuterie board.
 The saltiness balances out the flavours of the drink, making each sip more tasty.

 - Light canapés: Dishes like bruschetta with fresh tomatoes, seafood ceviche, or a crisp caprese salad are perfect companions.
 Their light, fresh flavours complement the spritz without overwhelming the palate.